 Related Article: [Dollar Cost Averaging In Stocks [8 Top Investing Strategies]

 How To Protect Your IRA/401K Retirement Fund During a Crash

 There is no foolproof strategy that will keep your portfolio safe.
 However, you can mitigate your risks with basic moves like diversification.
 The first strategy for protecting your nest egg is diversification.
 To explain, put your money in several places, so you do not lose everything.

-For instance, invest in different stocks and U.S. Treasury Bonds.
+For instance, invest in different stocks and US Treasury Bonds.
 An example of basic diversification is 20% tech stocks, 20% finance stocks, and 20% energy stocks.
-In addition, invest in several good dividend stocks so you will have money coming in.
+In addition, invest in several good dividend stocks to have money coming in.
 A great rule to follow is to have at least 50% of your 401K funds in dividend stocks.

-Good diversification can be provided by using the Portfolio Correlation Functionality in Stock Rover.
+Good diversification can be provided using the Portfolio Correlation Functionality in Stock Rover.

 Related Article: How to Protect Your Retirement Fund During a Crash

 Researching and writing this analysis has helped me clarify my approach to handling stock market crashes.
 Firstly, we can avoid the crash by moving to cash, but that is difficult because the stock market collapses quickly.
 Ultimately, if you are caught in a crash, a great way to manage it is to use Dollar Cost Averaging and keep investing through to correction; this lowers your average cost per share and means you pick up bargains along the way.